chasewnelson/EBT/README.md

         calculate_p_distance.pl <aligned_seq_1.fasta> <aligned_seq_2.fasta>

 * <a name="extract-fasta-by-sites"></a>**extract\_fasta\_by\_sites.pl**.
 You want to create separate FASTA files for segments (e.g., each of the genes) in an aligned sequence file.
-At the command line, provide this script with two arguments: (1) one FASTA file containing one or more aligned sequences; and (2) a GTF file containing the CDS products to extract.
+At the command line, provide this script with two arguments: (1) one FASTA file containing one or more aligned sequences; and (2) a <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">GTF</a> file containing the CDS products to extract.
 It will extract the sites for each coding element (CDS) annotation in the Gene Transfer Format, and output one FASTA file for each.
 Here's an example:

         extract_fasta_by_sites.pl <multiple_aligned_seqs.fasta> <gene_coordinates_to_extract.gtf>

-* <a name="gb-to-gtf"></a>**gb2gtf.pl**. (*Helpful for preparing **SNPGenie** input!*) You want to create a GTF file from a GenBank file, compatible with SNPGenie input.
+* <a name="gb-to-gtf"></a>**gb2gtf.pl**. (*Helpful for preparing **<a target="_blank" href="https://github.com/chasewnelson/snpgenie">SNPGenie</a>** input!*) You want to create a <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">GTF</a> file from a GenBank file, compatible with SNPGenie input.
 At the command line, provide this script with one argument: a GenBank (.gbk) file.
 It will extract the coding element (CDS) annotations to produce a Gene Transfer Format (.gtf) file ready for SNPGenie.
 Not working?
 Let us know, and we'll improve it!
 Here's an example:

         gb2gtf.pl <my_genbank_file.gbk>

-* <a name="gff-to-gtf"></a>**gff2gtf.pl**. (*Helpful for preparing **SNPGenie** input!*) You want to convert a GFF file to a simpler GTF file, compatible with SNPGenie input.
+* <a name="gff-to-gtf"></a>**gff2gtf.pl**. (*Helpful for preparing **<a target="_blank" href="https://github.com/chasewnelson/snpgenie">SNPGenie</a>** input!*) You want to convert a GFF file to a simpler <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">GTF</a> file, compatible with SNPGenie input.
 At the command line, provide this script with one argument: a General Feature Format (.gff) file.
 It will extract the coding element annotations to produce a Gene Transfer Format (.gtf) file ready for SNPGenie, with "gene_id" annotations identified using the GFF "ID" tag.
 Not working, or need a different tag?
 Let us know, and we'll improve it!
 Here's an example:

         gff2gtf.pl <my_gff_file.gff>